LMKH/Projects/README.md

 # Alternative
 ***
 This programme outputs 2 strings.
 One with indiviual characters with upper & lower case letters.
 One with individual words with upper & lower case letters.
 The user can input whatever sentence they like and the output will show 2 different variations of that sentence.

+# Cafe
+***
+In this programme I use dictionary's and lists to work out the amount of stock a cafe has and how much money it will cost.
+I use a for loop to work out the stock * by the price.
+Then it clearly prints out the cost with a £ sign.